A partial government shutdown has hit the Department of Homeland Security. Here’s what that means

 The most recent package, approved at the end of January, only funded DHS for two weeks to give Congress more time to negotiate reforms in the agency’s immigration enforcement operations — a demand by Senate Democrats after federal immigration agents fatally shot two US citizens in Minneapolis in January.

 But lawmakers left town in mid-February without any agreement on how to fund DHS, and the next steps are uncertain.
-Talks between the White House and Democrats have been moving slowly, and the two chambers aren’t scheduled to return to Washington until February 23, though GOP leaders could still call members back if a deal is reached.
+Talks between the White House and Democrats have been moving slowly, and the two chambers are returning this week.

 President Donald Trump is no stranger to government shutdowns.
 He also presided over one in his first term, which lasted 35 days and had been the longest on record until last year’s 43-day impasse.